jsdclxvi/Reforestation/README.md

-## Why do birds fly south for the winter?
-Because it's too far to walk.
+## Why do ducks make great detectives?
+They always quack the case.